yoanmalie/d8-theming-guide/README.md

 [Add classy.info.yml to core, set Classy as base theme for Bartik and Seven](https://www.drupal.org/node/2329501)

-As of 02/11/2014, **Classy** got commit to Drupal 8 core by Dries.
+As of 02/11/2014, **Classy** got into to Drupal 8 core by Dries.
 The change record can be found [here](https://www.drupal.org/node/2337467).

 ### Coding standards